-Local Outings Programme 2023-24
+Local Outings Local Outings Programme 2025-26

 If you would like to join our mailing list for monthly e-news please sign-up here.

-In addition to weekly walks on Hampstead Heath, we normally, each September to June season, visit several locations in and around the London area by public transport.
+visit several locations in and around the London area by public transport.

 MBS Membership covers the September - June programme each year.
+The Sept 2025 - June 2026 programme has been posted on the relevant pages.

 Hampstead Heath walks

-Most Tuesday mornings throughout the year, weather permitting.
+Most Tuesday mornings throughout the year, weather permitting. (weather has to be quite extreme for nobody to turn up!)

 Several of our members meet for an informal and friendly stroll on Hampstead Heath to see what birds are around.